 Whatever your hand finds to do, do it with all your might; for there is no activity or planning or knowledge or wisdom in Sheol where you are going.

 Have you ever done something over and over, to the point where it is boring?
 Your heart is just no longer in it.
 But it takes enthusiasm to take their play to the highest level.
 It’s easy to see the difference.
 The Bible tells us that if we deem anything worthy of doing, we should do it with enthusiasm.
 God gave us the ability to care about what we are doing.
 As Christians, our actions testify of His greatness, so we should always seek to give our best.
 Are you giving your all to what you are doing today?

 He chooses our inheritance for us, The glory of Jacob whom He loves.
 Selah.

 Have you ever received a ribbon, trophy, or certificate for a job well done?
 Did you get to choose the award?
-I have never seen an athlete refuse to lift a trophy high in celebration and, in many cases, I have even seen them kiss it.
-In that moment, the design of the trophy is not important; having won it is.
+I have never seen an athlete refuse to lift a trophy high in celebration, and, in many cases, I have even seen them kiss it.
+At that moment, the design of the trophy is not important; having won it is.
 As Christians, we are getting a custom made reward just for us.
 The God of the universe who loves us more than we can imagine is preparing a reward for us individually.
 That’s a lot of rewards, but it is a labor of love.
 Are you excited about your reward?